 Newport Music Club is a registered Charity that is run by volunteers who engage the professional musicians for the six concerts held annually.
 Support by members includes forming the management committee, artist and music selection, the provision of hospitality for both artists and audience, production and dissemination of publicity materials and articles for the local press - as well as all those other little jobs that makes the club run so smoothly.

 We operate with a Constitution with governance through the Annual General Meeting at which all members are encouraged to express their views.
 Naturally, the club is always looking for new helpers and committee members in order to refresh and reinvigorate its encouragement of music in Newport.
 The Club has informal links with many other local music organisations, and positively encourages the sharing of programmes and experiences with which to enrich its offering in Newport.

 The Club engages many artists through a network of support provided by major orchestras and organisations set up to promote particular musicians.

-Our final concert of this season will be one of the Beethoven in Wales concert series, which is supported by five arts funds.
-Not only will we hear three of the Beethoven violin sonatas, but we will also be treated to a newly commissioned composition by Welsh composer Rhian Samuel.
+Our second concert will be the last in the series Beethoven in Wales.
+This is supported by five arts funds.
+Not only will we hear the remaining Beethoven violin sonatas, but we will also be treated to a newly commissioned composition by Welsh composer Hilary Tann.

 Our main venue for our concert performances is the Cosy Hall, in Water Lane, Newport, Shropshire, Besides benefitting from a splendid grand piano, the Cosy Hall offers artists and concert goers a very high standard of venue.